amelhaoui/mean-app/README.md

 # Architecture and API design
 Two APIs have been implemented
 /cars and /stations
+1- /Stations
+- POST: /stations
+  Req: Body param name
+  Res: Location of new resource in response header, property 'location'
+- Get: /stations
+  Res: List of stations
+- Get: /stations/:stationName
+  Res: Info about a station
+- PUT: /stations/:stationName
+  Req: Body param name to represent new name of the station
+  Res: Location of updated resource in response header, property 'location'
+- DELETE: /stations/:stationName
+  Res: status code 200 for OK
+- POST: /stations/:stationName/cars
+  Req: Body param name of car to associate
+  Res: 201 fi associated
+- GET: /stations/:stationName/cars
+  Res: list of all cars associated to this station
+- DELELTE: /stations/:stationName/cars/:carName
+  Res: 200 for OK
+2-  /cars
+- POST: /cars
+  Req: Body param name
+  Res: Location of new resource in response header, property 'location'
+- Get: /cars
+  Res: List of stations
+- PUT: /cars/:carName
+  Req: Body param name to represent new name of the car
+  Res: Location of updated resource in response header, property 'location'
+- DELETE: /cars/:carName
+  Res: status code 200 for OK

 To ensure that we can add a car to a station, I defined sub-resources ``/stations/:stationName/cars``